robkorv/ubuntu-post-install-todo/README.md

 * `vagrant up` brings the box up, it will bootstrap on the first up, update on a next up
 * `vagrant provision --provision-with update` will update a running box
+* `vagrant ssh` starts a secure shell connection with a running box
 * `vagrant halt` gracefully brings the box to a halt
 * `vagrant destroy` removes all traces of the box, bootstrap will start again on the next up